-- Research has shown that because of cognitive distraction, the behavior of drivers using mobile phones (hand-held or hands-free) is equivalent to the behavior of drivers at the threshold of the legal limit for alcohol. - Sending or receiving a text message causes the driver's eyes to be off the road for an average of 4.6 seconds.
+- Research has shown that because of cognitive distraction, the behavior of drivers using mobile phones (handheld or hands-free) is equivalent to the behavior of drivers at the threshold of the legal limit for alcohol.
+Further, research has shown mental distraction can last up to 27 seconds after dialing or texting. - Sending or receiving a text message causes the driver's eyes to be off the road for an average of 4.6 seconds.
 When driving 55 miles per hour, this is the equivalent of driving blind the entire length of a football field. - Nearly 9% of fatalities in crashes in 2019 were reported as distraction-affected crashes.
 However, as noted above, there are problems with underreporting. - A 2016 survey conducted by State Farm found that accessing the internet, reading and updating social media networks on a cell phone while driving more than doubled from 2009 to 2016.
-Additionally, about 10% of those surveyed in 2016 also were playing games on a cell phone while driving. - Four out of ten respondents claimed to have been hit or nearly hit as a result of a distracted driver, according to a survey by Nationwide Insurance. - Nine percent of drivers 15- to 19-years-old involved in a fatal crash were reported distracted at the time of the crash in 2017, the latest year for which data is avaiable.
-This age group has the largest proportion of drivers who were distracted. - More than 80% of teens said they use their smartphones while driving, according to a report by State Farm. - Nearly half (42%) of high school students who drove in the past 30 days reported sending a text or email while driving, according to a 2015 survey. - When answering a survey, 92% of respondents supported state laws banning texting or emailing while driving.
+Additionally, about 10% of those surveyed in 2016 also were playing games on a cell phone while driving. - Four out of ten respondents claimed to have been hit or nearly hit as a result of a distracted driver, according to a survey by Nationwide Insurance. - Nine percent of drivers 15- to 20-years-old involved in a fatal crash were reported distracted at the time of the crash in 2019, the latest year for which data is available.
+This age group has the largest proportion of drivers who were distracted. - More than 80% of teens said they use their smartphones while driving, according to a report by State Farm. - The CDC's Youth Risk Behavior Surveillance System found that nearly 40% of high school students who drove in the past 30 days reported sending a text or email while driving in 2019. - When answering a survey, 92% of respondents supported state laws banning texting or emailing while driving.